Logo

 • Block rewards and staking distributions are treated as ordinary income when received.

-• Progressive personal tax rates apply on those earnings, depending on total income.
+• Progressive personal tax rates apply to those earnings based on total income.

-• Eligible business costs—such as equipment, power, and professional services—may be deductible.
+• Eligible business expenses—such as equipment, power, and professional services—may be deductible where they meet the conditions for deductions.

 Reporting and Compliance Requirements for Every User